ULC Library Legislative Day Reception

 Monday, May 2, 2016, 6:00 - 8:00 pm ET

 , Washington, DC

-ULC invites member library staff to visit the ULC office on Monday to reconnect with peers and enjoy a few bites and refreshments.
+Is your library team planning to visit DC for Library Legislative Day?
+ULC invites leadership teams from our member libraries to visit the ULC office to meet with ULC staff, reconnect with your peers, and enjoy a few bites and refreshments.

 Please RSVP for the reception by visiting the Members Only section of the ULC website and clicking on "Events & Registrations."

 For those of you riding the Metro from either Capitol Hill or another location, the ULC Office is conveniently located close to the Metro Center and McPherson Square metro stations.

 For more information, contact Colleen Bragiel.